DevNambi/blog-drafts/020 - What is Ethical.md

 4. Ethics for Data Professionals

+# POST

+We all want to be good people.
+Sadly, most of us aren't as good as we think, and not as good as society needs us to be.

+This is fairly simple to prove.
+Ask yourself a few simple questions:

+1. Is the world fair to everyone?
+(If you say yes, ADD TRAGIC IMAGE)
+2. What does it mean to be a good person?
+3. Do I do enough for others to be considered a good person?
+4. Given the advantages I have compared to the rest of humanity, is that enough?
+5. If yes, how do I know?
+What evidence do I have?

+Chances are you don't have answers to some of those questions.
+That's pretty normal, actually.
+Outside of some folks in the clergy, bioethics professors, and a few nonprofits, I haven't heard a coherent answer to these questions.

+Let's think about using logic.

-## What is Ethical?
+## What Does it Mean to be Good?

-(VENN DIAGRAM OF ETHICS, MORALITY, CONSCIENCE, INTENTION, ACTION)

-* Use emotional counterexamples to prove the point.
-Hypocritical actions.
+This is a hard question.
+Let's think about the opposite problem.

+**What Does it Mean to be Bad?**

+Let's think of some examples:

+* Theft
+* Murder
+* Slavery
+* Kidnapping
+* Bribery and extortion

+All of these have a few common elements:

+- They put *your desires* ahead of the desires of others.
+- They are not something you would want to have happen to you, or your loved ones.

+The worst examples are when you hurt a small number of people very badly (murder) or hurt *many* people a bit.

+#### Children Know How to be Good

+We teach our kids how to be good:

-Let's start with the Golden Rule: "Do unto others as you would have them do unto you" (LINK, Matt 7:12).
-It's a maxim we learn as children, and makes sense.
+**Do unto others as you would have them do unto you**

+This is the famous Golden Rule (ADD IMAGE, LINK, Matt 7:12).

+It makes sense.
 Chances are you're not offending anybody if you treat them the way you want to be treated.
 It is also a core part of **all** the world's major religions (LINKS FOR Christianity, Juddaism, Hinduism, Buddhism, Islam, Atheism) *and* famous speeches texts (LINKS TO Declaration of Independence, I have a dream speech, etc).

 The Golden Rule works **most** of the time.
 Its weakness is that people aren't all alike; what I want isn't always what you want.
 The [Platinum Rule](LINK) is better, "Do unto others, wherever reasonable, as they want to be done by" (LINK, REFINE).